neipor/aarch64_http_server/PERFORMANCE_REPORT.md

 ## 🚀 The Real-World Value of Assembly Optimization

-This testing proves that the ARM64 assembly optimizations in ANX HTTP Server are not just theoretical improvements.
+This testing proves that the ARM64 assembly optimizations in anx are not just theoretical improvements.
 In a practical production environment, they can deliver:

 -   **Higher server utilization.**
 -   **Better user experience (faster responses).**
 -   **Lower operational costs (less memory).**
 -   **Stronger system stability.**

-ANX HTTP Server successfully demonstrates that on modern ARM64 platforms, carefully designed assembly optimizations can significantly surpass mature server software like Nginx, opening up new possibilities for high-performance web services.
+anx successfully demonstrates that on modern ARM64 platforms, carefully designed assembly optimizations can significantly surpass mature server software like Nginx, opening up new possibilities for high-performance web services.